mcjauregui/CryptoClustering/README.md

 b) fit the K-means model using the original scaled DataFrame
 c) predict the clusters to group the cryptocurrencies

 As we can see in the graph below, 4 clusters are plotted, though its difficult to separate cluster 1 from cluster 0.
-Cluster 3 appears to be an anomoly.
+Cluster 3 appears to be an anomaly.
 Clusters 0 and 2 appear to be reasonably distinct, with minor overlap.

 ![image03](https://github.com/mcjauregui/CryptoClustering/assets/151464511/43f9c7aa-e84c-470b-beb1-e770a7d7fad8)